 For those who have had several days of ice climbing instruction, and are interested in furthering their skills for more difficult ice climbs, alpine ascents, or developing leading skills we offer a 2 day Intermediate Ice Climbing course.

 This program begins with a brief review of introductory techniques but rapidly progresses to advanced levels of instruction in areas such as improving efficiency and skill on steep ice, learning mixed climbing techniques like “dry tooling”, learning the mental and physical skills to become a lead climber, or learning systems for multi-pitch climbing.
 This ice climbing course commonly utilizes the Ouray Ice Park for some or all of the instruction.
 Depending on weather, conditions, and other group factors we may also attempt to climb in the Skylight Area.

-In 2018/2019 we will be offering the Intermediate Course on Saturdays/Sundays as well as Mondays/Tuesdays.
-This is a great option for those who would like to avoid the weekend crowds in the Ouray Ice Park, or take the Intermediate Course in conjunction with the Intro to Ice Climbing Course for an incredible 4 day ice climbing progression.
+In 2023/2024 we will be offering the Intermediate Course on select Saturdays/Sundays as well as Mondays/Tuesdays and a few Thursdays/Fridays.
+These latter options are a great option for those who would like to avoid the weekend crowds in the Ouray Ice Park, or take the Intermediate Course in conjunction with the Intro to Ice Climbing Course for an incredible 4 day ice climbing progression.
 We offer a low 3:1 client-to-guide ratio on this program to facilitate the ability to spend maximum time on the ice refining technique.

 Additional Backcountry Day

 Many participants book a third day of ice climbing with a Private Ice Guide to attack one of the area’s classic multi-pitch backcountry ice routes and make use of all the climbing skills practiced earlier in the program.